2024-learn/DevOps/DevopsBootcamp/kubernetes/notes.md

         business-unit: "80432"
     ```

-  - Use namespaces to isolate your resources from each other
+  - __Use namespaces to isolate your resources from each other__
     - namespaces are also useful in defining access rights/privileges - roles and rolebinding
-  - Ensure that are the images that you are suing in your cluster are free of vulnerabilities
+  - __Ensure that are the images that you are using in your cluster are free of vulnerabilities__
     - this can happen if you are using base images, third-party libraries, or tools that have vulnerabilities
     - do manual vulnerability scans on images or in a build pipeline
-  - No root access for containers.
-Configure containers to use unprivileged users
+  - __No root access for containers.__
+    - Configure containers to use unprivileged users
     - example root access!:

     ```root access